-As of February 29, 2024, the most recent month end prior to the filing of this Brochure, DCA had \$138,510,973 in regulatory assets under management.
+As of December 31, 2024, DCA had \$161,651,521 in regulatory assets under management, all of which are managed on a nondiscretionary basis.

 ITEM 5: FEES AND COMPENSATION

 How We Are Compensated for Our Advisory Services

 Portfolio Management Services: DCA's portfolio management fee is determined based on the nature of the services being provided and the complexity of each client's circumstances.
 All fees are agreed upon in writing prior to entering into a contract with any client.